Skip to main content

 How can I support my child after an autism diagnosis?

-• Follow recommended services: Review the evaluation report for guidance on your next steps, such as applied behavioral analysis (ABA) therapy, speech or occupational therapy, mental health support or alternative treatments.
+• Following recommended services: Review the evaluation report carefully.
+Recommendations may include applied behavior analysis (ABA), speech therapy, occupational therapy, social skills training or mental health support

 Topics: Behavioral Health